adonisjs/v5-docs/content/guides/security/web-security.md

 ## CSRF protection
-[CSRF (Cross Site Request Forgery)](https://owasp.org/www-community/attacks/csrf) is an attack that tricks the user of your web apps to perform form submissions without their explicit consent.
+[CSRF (Cross-Site Request Forgery)](https://owasp.org/www-community/attacks/csrf) is an attack that tricks the user of your web apps to perform form submissions without their explicit consent.

 To protect against the CSRF attacks, your application should be able to distinguish between the form submissions triggered by your app vs. some other malicious website.

 AdonisJS generates a unique token (known as CSRF token) for every HTTP request and associates it with the user session for later verification.
 Since, the token is generated on the backend, the malicious website has no way of getting access to it.

 The token must be present alongside the other form fields in order for CSRF check to pass.
-You can access it using the `csrfField` inside your edge templates.
+You can access it using the `csrfField` inside your Edge templates.

 ```edge
 <form action="{{ route('PostsController.store') }}" method="post">